Garajluc/flashcard-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Application Description

+The Flashcard application serves as a learning tool that incorporates several basic features.
+It includes an overview page, a create and edit form, a delete flow, and a quiz section with special options.

+This application serves as an example of implementation of various React Design Patterns, embodying four essential characteristics of clean code: readability, simplicity, maintainability, and testability.
+The components are precisely structured and organized to enhance performance and minimize unnecessary re-rendering.

+To manage the application's state, the Context API is utilized, ensuring efficient state management.
+Furthermore, adhering to the ReactJs standard, Typescript is employed to detect errors and bugs at an earlier stage in the development process.

+To facilitate development and ensure reliability, comprehensive tests written in Jest are integrated, streamlining the creation of new functionalities.

+The application can be run locally as described in the section [Getting Started](#getting-started)